 In order to full-fill my continuing education requirements, I will be going to school in some form or another in the next five years.
 The productive side of me always likes to be moving toward something (an endorsement, another degree) instead of simply getting recertification credits.

-I didn’t realize how much a master’s would not move me closer to a Ph.D. until I did some major research into specific programs.
+I didn’t realize how much my master’s would not move me closer to a Ph.D. until I did some major research into specific programs.
 I would have been better off launching into those specific programs directly after finishing my bachelor's.
 Back-tracking is not something I’m into since I already wasted 25 credits trying to transfer my associate's degree to my bachelor’s program.
 College is about utility at this point for me (and the credit system needs some major re-working for the benefit of everyone).

 4. Bad Timing